JakeBisson8/express-web-server-template/README.md

 5. 😀 Woohoo! the service has installed.
 This project also supports commands for starting, stopping and uninstalling the service.
 You can check them out in the [Scripts](#scripts) section.

+**Important Note:** If you uninstall the service without using the `uninstall-service` command, you need to delete the `daemon/` folder within the project.
+I have found that if I don't then running `npm run intall-service` will not actually install the service again until I remove the `daemon/` folder.

 ## SSL/TLS 🔑 <a name="ssl"></a>

 The TLS/SSL configuration that is being used is [Mozilla's modern compatibility configuration](https://wiki.mozilla.org/Security/Server_Side_TLS#Modern_compatibility).
 This configuration does not require DH Params as the cipher suite that is used leverages ECDH curves instead.

-I would also like to specify that HSTS is configured for this web server.
+I would also like to specify that HSTS is configured for this web server and controlled by the `HSTS_MAX_AGE`, `HSTS_INCLUDE_SUBDOMAINS` and `HSTS_PRELOAD` env variables.
 For those who don't know, HSTS is responsible for informing the browser it should be using HTTPS instead of HTTP.
 The browser will then re-route all HTTP traffic to HTTPS for you instead of hitting the server on HTTP and the server making the re-direct.
 For more info see [mdn docs Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).
 In case you missed the important note, using a self-signed certificate may cause HSTS to not work properly as the browser wants to see a valid certificate before it re-directs all requests to HTTPS.

 ## Environment Variables 🌎 <a name="env"></a>